-The economic analysis performed projects that as a result of the WEI Training Marine Technologies Certification Training Center, over 245 direct and indirect jobs will be created that will generate \$12.1 million of new GDP by project year 6.
+The economic analysis performed projects that as a result of the WEI Training Marine Technologies Certification Training Center, as as result of 800 certificates that will generate \$12.1 million of new GDP by project year 6.
 The GDP-to-Project Cost ROI for the project is \$6.1:\$1.
 Therefore, for every dollar Triumph invests in this project, TCC's WEI Training Marine Technologies Certification Training Center will generate over \$6 of return into the regional economy.
 The project is projected to have a transformative impact on the region and will support generations of workers.